Inherent Tradeoffs in Learning Fair Representations: Introduction

-On the other hand, it has long been observed that there is an underlying tradeoff between utility and demographic parity: \begin{quoting} \itshape ``All methods have in common that to some extent accuracy must be traded-off for lowering the dependency.''~\citep{calders2009building} \end{quoting} In particular, it is easy to see that in an extreme case where the group membership coincides with the target task, a call for exact demographic parity will inevitably remove the perfect predictor~\citep{hardt2016equality}.
+On the other hand, it has long been observed that there is an underlying tradeoff between accuracy and statistical parity.
+In particular, it is easy to see that in an extreme case where the group membership coincides with the target variable to predict, a call for exact statistical parity will inevitably remove the perfect predictor~\citep{hardt2016equality}.
 Empirically, it has also been observed that a tradeoff exists between accuracy and fairness in binary classification~\citep{zliobaite2015relation}.
-Clearly, methods based on learning fair representations are also bound by such inherent tradeoff between utility and fairness.
-But how does the fairness constraint trade for utility?
-Will learning fair representations help to achieve other notions of fairness besides the demographic parity?
-If yes, what is the fundamental limit of utility that we can hope to achieve under such constraint?
+Clearly, methods based on learning fair representations are also bound by such inherent tradeoff between accuracy and fairness.
+But before attempting to develop an algorithm to achieve a particular goal on fairness, it is natural to ask: \begin{enumerate} \item[\textbf{Q1}] How does the fairness constraint trade for accuracy?
+Without further assumptions on the data generating distributions, what is the exact price any fair classifiers have to pay for fairness? \item[\textbf{Q2}] Furthermore, given the underlying distribution, can we construct an algorithm to return the optimal (in terms of accuracy) fair classifier? \item[\textbf{Q3}] Will learning fair representations help to achieve other notions of fairness besides the statistical parity?
+If yes, what is the fundamental limit of accuracy that we can hope to achieve under such constraint? \end{enumerate}